Accountable Care Organizations (ACOs)

-For all Tracks, a spending benchmark is established based on a risk-adjusted, weighted average of Medicare Parts A and B spending for attributed beneficiaries over the three-year period directly preceding the start of the ACO contract.
+Overview: The MSSP is the largest of Medicare’s ACO programs.
+The MSSP began in 2012 with distinct "tracks" that offer different participation options to allow ACOs to assume varying levels of risk and potential reward.
+For all tracks, a spending benchmark is established based on a risk-adjusted, weighted average of Medicare Parts A and B spending for attributed beneficiaries over a three-year period directly preceding the start of the ACO contract.
 In order to share in savings with Medicare, ACOs must meet a minimum savings rate (MSR).
-MSSP Track 1+, Track 2 or 3 ACOs are also subject to pay Medicare if they spend above a minimum loss rate (MLR), which is calculated in the same fashion as the MSR.
-Track 1 MSSP ACOs face no downside risk and are thus not responsible for paying back Medicare for spending more than their targets, but are also eligible for less reward than the other tracks in the form of shared savings payments.
-The final sharing/loss rate, or percentage of total dollars spent under the MSR or over the MLR that the ACO receives from or pays Medicare, will depend on which track they have selected to participate in, along with performance on quality metrics.
-Final losses or shared savings are then capped at a percentage of the total benchmark, which is known as the performance payment limit and again varies on the track.
-See below for more specific details on each track.
+ACOs participating in MSSP track 1+, 2, or 3 are also subject to pay Medicare back if they spend above a minimum loss rate (MLR), which is calculated in the same fashion as the MSR.
+Track 1 MSSP ACOs face no formal downside risk and are thus not responsible for paying back Medicare for spending over their targets but are also eligible for less rewards than the other tracks.
+The final sharing/loss rate, or percentage of total dollars spent under the MSR or over the MLR that the ACO receives from or pays Medicare, will depend on which track the ACO has selected to participate in, along with performance on quality metrics.
+Final losses or shared savings are then capped at a percentage of the total benchmark, which is known as the performance payment limit.

 Next Generation ACO Model

-Overview: The Next Generation, or “Next Gen” Model, was first established in 2015.
+Overview: The Next Generation, or “Next Gen” model started in 2016.
 It is based on an initial 3-year agreement period with the option to extend for two additional years.
-At this time the Model does not accept applicants on an annual basis, but on Dec.
+At this time the model does not accept applicants on an annual basis, but on Dec.
 15, 2016, CMS announced it will be reopening applications for an additional round of participants to start in the 2018 performance year.
 It differs from the MSSP in a number of ways, most notably in that it features prospective beneficiary assignment, higher levels of risk and reward (up to 100%) and a selection of payment mechanisms from which participants may choose.